 Certain Directors of NBN Co are also Directors and/or shareholders of other companies that supply NBN Co with goods and services or acquire services from NBN Co.
-The contractual agreements governing these transactions are approved in line with NBN Co's delegated limits of authority.
+The contractual agreements governing these transactions are approved in line with the Company's delegated limits of authority.
 The Directors of NBN Co do not participate in the decisions to enter into these transactions, unless Board approval is required.
-Where Board approval is required and where a Director of NBN Co has a material personal interest, then in accordance with NBN Co's Conflict of Interest (Directors) (including External Securities Declaration of Interests) Policy, the Director concerned will not vote upon the decision nor take part in the consideration of the relevant transaction.
+Where Board approval is required and where a Director of NBN Co has a material personal interest, then in accordance with the Company's Conflict of Interest (Directors) (including External Securities Declaration of Interests) Policy, the Director concerned will not vote upon the decision nor take part in the consideration of the relevant transaction.

-Mr Malone is a Non-Executive Director of Speedcast International Limited.
-NBN Co had contracts with Speedcast Australia Pty Ltd and Speedcast Managed Services Pty Ltd, both subsidiaries of Speedcast International Limited.
-During the financial year ended 30 June 2021, the Company purchased certain assets from Speedcast Managed Services Pty Ltd and insourced the services performed by Speedcast Managed Services Pty Ltd on behalf of NBN Co.
-Mr Malone was not present when matters involving Speedcast were discussed by the Board in the prior year.
+Mr Malone was a Non-Executive Director of Speedcast International Limited.
+During the year ended 30 June 2021, the Company entered into an agreement to purchase certain assets from Speedcast Managed Services Pty Ltd. In November 2021, a final payment was made in accordance with the settlement terms in the agreement.
+Mr Malone was not present when matters involving Speedcast were discussed by the Board.